Joecstarr/joe-starr.com/content/slides/dearborn_F23.md

 ## Computing Parity

-If we take the rational number $\frac{p}{q}$ associated with the rational tangle we get the following correspondence for Parity
+If we take the rational number $\frac{p}{q}$ associated with the rational tangle we get the following correspondence for parity

 {{<  slides/admonition type="Note" title="Parity Table" >}}